Multinational capability cooperation

 Maritime Unmanned Systems (MUS)

 An increasingly important capability to secure NATO’s ability to actively respond to threats in the maritime area is unmanned systems.
-To facilitate multinational cooperation in this area, 14 NATO Allies – Belgium, Denmark, France, Germany, Greece, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Turkey, the United Kingdom and the United States – have joined forces via the MUS initiative to develop tailor-made solutions including, but not limited to, systems for detecting and clearing mines, and tracking submarines.
+To facilitate multinational cooperation in this area, 16 NATO Allies – Belgium, Bulgaria, Canada, Denmark, France, Germany, Greece, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Turkey, the United Kingdom and the United States – and NATO partner Australia have joined forces via the MUS initiative to develop tailor-made solutions including, but not limited to, systems for detecting and clearing mines, and tracking submarines.

 Ammunition is an essential part of every military operation.
-In order to ensure NATO Allies and partner countries are well equipped, three projects – each addressing a different domain – have been worked on at multinational level.
+In order to ensure NATO Allies and partner countries are well equipped, three projects – each addressing a different domain – have been launched at multinational level.

-The supply of sufficient inventories of air precision munitions is necessary for enabling NATO operations.
-This project is a multinational framework for acquiring air-to-ground munitions and aims to increase the flexibility in stockpile management by reducing legal and technical obstacles for sharing and exchanging munitions among the participating Allies – Belgium, the Czech Republic, Denmark, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Slovakia, Spain, the United Kingdom – and partner country Finland.
+The supply of sufficient inventories of air munitions is necessary for enabling NATO operations.
+This project is a multinational framework for acquiring all air battle decisive munitions and aims to increase the flexibility in stockpile management by reducing legal and technical obstacles for sharing and exchanging munitions among the 13 participating Allies – Belgium, the Czech Republic, Denmark, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Slovakia, Spain, the United Kingdom – and partner country Finland.
 This will enable the Alliance to bridge the interoperability gap in this area, which NATO first encountered during its operation in Libya, as well as support the European Allies in reducing dependence on the United States when it comes to air missions.
+This framework has so far already delivered significant cost and time savings to its participants through several rounds of multinational acquisition.

 Land Battle Decisive Munitions (LBDM)